yawjalik/minesweeper/README.md

 - YAW Jalik (3035729435)
 - GUILLEMOT Raphaele Michelle (3033093337)
   **Project:** Minesweeper, the game we all love/hate, in text-based format.
 Mines are randomly generated across the board and the player has to uncover all the empty blocks to win the game.
+Players have the option to choose a new game or load game with a save-file.

 ---